 - Update your notification preferences in the Ball State Communications Center to stay informed on emerging University announcements, news, and events.

 - Log in and read your emails in your official Ball State account.
 All official university-related notifications will be delivered here.

 - Practice positive email etiquette.
 Include your name, course number and section when emailing.
 Provide necessary information but be concise.
 Re-read the email before sending to ensure you are putting your best work forward.

 - Keep your instructor informed.
 Let them know of anything that might impact your course progress, such as yours or a family member’s illness, work and/or technology issues.
 It is usually better to anticipate an issue, and inform an instructor ahead of time, than it is to contact them after the fact.

 - Follow Ball State social media accounts for an additional outlet to obtain relevant information.

 - Contact your advisor for updates, appointments, questions, concerns.
-Most of the university’s employees are working remotely, as if they were in their offices.
 If you don’t receive a response immediately, or in a reasonable amount of time, it’s ok to revisit the issue with them.

 - Schedule and take study breaks.
 You may want to even physically separate yourself from your device, books, and other course materials while you do this.
 Stretch or exercise your muscles.
-Go outside as appropriate for the area you are in, take a walk, get some fresh air if you are able to.
+Go outside as appropriate for the area you are in, take a walk, get some fresh air if you can.